 Valbella and Lenzerheide - varied high valley on the shores of Lake Heidsee

 Situated at 1500 m above sea level, Lenzerheide and Valbella form the heart of the holiday region.
 Here you will find everything for your perfect holiday in the mountains - sports shops in the village and local products in the Puracenter.
 Numerous restaurants and hotels are waiting to spoil you.
 The two villages belong to the political municipality of Vaz/Obervaz, as do the main villages of Lain, Muldain and Zorten.

 Lain, Muldain, Zorten - the sun terraces of the valley

 Narrow alleys and traditional farmhouses define the tranquil image of the mountain villages of Lain, Muldain and Zorten.
 They are located on the sunny terrace of the valley and offer a particularly picturesque backdrop in the snow-covered winter.
 Zorten is also home to the local museum, which gives you an insight into the way of life in the past and the development of tourism.
 The present-day centres of Lenzerheide and Valbella were mayor's estates in historical times.
 The farmers of Lain, Muldain and Zorten lived here during the spring and autumn weeks.

 Lantsch/Lenz - the idyllic community with mountain panorama

-Many of the cross-country routes, bike trails and hiking routes which lead through the high valley begin in Lantsch/ Lenz.
-Just outside the village, there is a ski lift which is ideal for families.
-Two historic churches from the 9th and 17th centuries, as well as Europe’s most beautiful iron cross cemetery fascinate visitors who are interested in culture.
+Many of the cross-country ski trails, biking and hiking paths that lead through the high valley start in Lantsch/Lenz.
+At the edge of the village there is a skilift that is ideally suited for families.
+Two historic churches from the 9th and 17th centuries as well as Europe's most beautiful iron cross cemetery delight you here.